NgoDuc2505/Image_Processing_VKU_Project/README.md

 ## Features

-- Duplicate image from one to eight images
+- Duplicate image from one to ten images
+- Resize
+- Iso config (increase and decrease iso property)
+- Perspective transform
+- Rotate
+- Crop
+- Setup directory as an absolute path

 ## Authors